storiesjs/stories/packages/core/src/addons/addons/readme.md

-# str-addons
+# Addons

-The str-addons is a wrapping component implemented for helping in addons management.
+The Addons (str-addons) is a wrapping component implemented for helping in addons management.

 <!-- Auto Generated Below -->